RightsandWrongsgit/ARMTEC/business/purchaseintent.md

 A well developed concept statement will be words much like finished promotional material would read.
 It will clearly note a realistic price or price options for the product presented.
 It will ideally be presented in finished quality.
 This would include complete graphics and brand imaging elements; at a minimum, it will include Humana’s mark.

-Interest in products will be measured via purchase intent scores.
-The purchase intent scores will be collected from the survey research portion of the project on a five-point scale: definitely will buy probably will buy might or might not buy probably will not buy definitely will not buy

-The percent of respondents replying ‘definitely’ or ‘probably’ will buy is the basis for measuring expected product performance.
-Those answering ‘definitely’ will be valued with a three fold weight factor compared to ‘probably’ respondents.
-This recognizes the relative strength of commitment to actual purchase scene from survey intent to purchase statement responses.

 Understanding differences in consumer interest in the feature alternatives at various prices can provide an estimate of the likely purchase pattern each of the seven options might expect to enjoy.
 Direct comparison of the different purchase intent levels will be sufficient to guide this choice and can be collected as a foundational step of this methods development project as a way to save time and money.